unibo-spe/spe-slides/content/02-kotlin/_index.md

 ### `when`
 Kotlin *does not support pattern matching* as Scala does (unfortunately)
 <br/>
-The `when` block is somewhat a mild surrogate, more similar to a `switch` on steroids
+The `when` block is somewhat of a mild substitute, more similar to a `switch` on steroids
 <br/>
 The base version (without subject) is a more elegant "`if`/`else if`/`else`" chain